Shritiz/Wackybog/README.md

    ```
    git clone <repository-url>
    ```
-2. Navigate to the project directory:
+2. Navigate to the project directory's main Folder
    ```
-   cd 2048-game
+   src
    ```
 3. Open the `index.html` file in your web browser to start playing the game.